(1 week Easter Break: 10 April – 17 April)

 Self study: Participants are expected to put in a certain amount of work to get the most out of the course.
 This includes reading stories to find the ones they wish to work with and doing the required assignments over the weekends and breaks.

-Supporting subjects will include: singing, movement, games and improvisation, connecting with nature, sacred geometry, writing creatively and artistic craftwork.
+Supporting subjects will include: singing, movement, games and improvisation, connecting with nature, writing creatively and artistic craftwork.

 Over the years we have worked with people from a wide range of backgrounds, nationalities, ages and professions.
 The working language is English.